Keshav-Aggarwal/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Below are the test images used for checking the prediction of the model.
+As SVC was not working as per expectation I decided to switch the classifier to CNN.
+To improve the performance of the classifier I tried with different parameters and CNN layers .Below are the test images used for checking the prediction of the model.

 ![png](output_images/Result1.png)
 ![png](output_images/Result2.png)